w3c/wai-tutorials/source/carousels/animations.html.erb.md

 {::nomarkdown}
 <%= code_end %>
 {:/nomarkdown}

+## Stop Animation While Interacting with the Carousel

 The slide that is currently active is highlighted in the slide list and a play/pause button is added.
 Additionally, the animation should stop when an element inside the carousel receives focus or the mouse is hovering over the carousel and continue when the focus is lost or the mouse stops hovering.